 (Klimt, of course, went on to achieve worldwide fame for such works as The Kiss.)

 Tickets and tours

-If you just want to take a look inside the Burgtheater, take a guided tour.
+If you just want to take a look inside the Burgtheater and view the Klimt frescoes, then go on a guided tour.

 How to get to the Burgtheater